IanCaio/ScrollingAnimation/README.md

 Remember to use quotes if you are using units, since `{ left: 50vw }` is invalid Javascript.

+### Using callbacks to extend functionality

+The callback configuration gives us the possibility of implementing functionality that is not natively supported by the script: changing non-supported CSS properties, or reacting to changes in more complex ways like iterating through different pictures for example.

+To do that, we create a function that will receive the state and ratio as arguments, and use their values to react to the animation state change.
+State will be 0 for Inactive, 1 for Active and 2 for Done, while ratio will be a floating point number between 0 and 1, 0 being the closest to the BTP and 1 the closest to the ETP.

 ## Examples:

 Single object being animated with DOM elements as triggering points